Federal Tax Credits for Air Conditioners and Heat Pumps Under the Inflation Reduction Act [2023]

 Air Conditioners

-- You can claim: 30% of the project cost, up to a $600 maximum limit.
+- You can claim: 30% of the project cost, up to a $600 maximum limit, of systems meeting the requirements below.

 - The air conditioning system must be purchased and installed between January 1, 2023, and December 31, 2032.